-This number does not reflect the many Americans who self-diagnose nor demonstrate the global presence of this autoimmune disorder.
+Though the global presence of this autoimmune disorder totals over 77 million people, this number does not reflect the many families that self-diagnose.
 Vitiligo is no longer considered rare due to the frequency of diagnosis.

 If you have health concerns or require further information, you should consult your primary medical professional.

 We encourage you to ask as many questions as you need to!

 Vitiligo can be devastating, isolating and unforgiving.
 Finding the positive is not always an easy task.
 Coping with vitiligo in addition to other trauma can feel overwhelming.
 We at Litty Ligo believe the cure for this is community.

 Your donations grant us the ability to create dynamic, programs events and products made for and by our wonderful vitiligo community.
 Representation has proven to be a very successful resource in our outreach and awareness efforts.
 Your input makes a powerful impact.